CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

-The settings value `target` determines the amount of words our article should have and therefore can be used to calculate a percentage value how far the writing is progressed.
+The settings value `target` determines the amount of words our article should have and therefore can be used to calculate a percentage value of how far the writing is progressed.

-Note that in this implementation, the source property that is used to extract the markup is not hard coded as in the `FeedbackProvider` example, but can be set via settings parameter `sourceProperties`.
+Note that in this implementation, the source property that is used to extract the markup from, is not a hard coded value as in the `FeedbackProvider` example, but can be configured via the settings parameter `sourceProperties`.

 ## 4. Configuration

-We finally have to create a new `CMSettings` document in the site local or global "Feedback Hub" configuration folder.
-Below, you see an example of a matching configuration created for the the Blueprint Site "Chef Corp.".
+We finally have to create a new `CMSettings` document within a site or within the global "Feedback Hub" configuration folder.
+Below, you see an example configuration created for the Blueprint Site "Chef Corp.".

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>